k98kurz/mycelium-network-specification/draft-spec.md

 host; all hops in a tunnel are encrypted in layers for privacy, and each hop is delayed up to a maximum allowed in the headers, so traffic is indistinguishable from ordinary traffic, and the endpoints of a tunnel are hidden from observers.
+- relay: a host that provides tunneling services.
 - neighbors: nodes which can communicate with each other directly over a link.
 - packet: a Mycelium header plus payload.
 - autonomous network: a collection of peers that share a network topology, route